Course Catalog

 Register for Zoom link!

-*The program will be recorded, and the recording will be made available to those enrolled in the CCTS’s RC+ Certificate Program
+*The program will be recorded, and the recording will be made available to registrants for this seminar

 Contact: Sudeshna De, Lawrie Zhang, ccts-training@uic.edu